jorgef/fsharpreactivepatterns/docs/content/message-transformation.md

 ##Content Filter

+The Content Filter pattern reduces or simplifies messages by removing information not required by the target.

 ```fsharp
 type Message =
     | FilteredMessage of light: string * ``and``: string * fluffy: string * message: string